calicoday/dimsome/info/testing.md

 I wanted to be able to run in DragonRuby-GTK the same test files I had already written for RubyMotion, so I created a testing module called Porkbelly by cobbling together only the most basic bits from various versions of Bacon/MacBacon (the testing module built into RubyMotion).
 The main differences between the original Bacon/MacBacon and Porkbelly are:
 - DragonRuby-GTK doesn't currently handle regexes, so no match predicate, restricting names or contexts, etc
-- Bacon didn't nest the output of nested contexts as MacBacon does so it wasn't matching my RubyMotion results
+- Bacon didn't nest the output of nested contexts, so it wasn't matching my RubyMotion results
 - MacBacon gathers the top-level contexts into an array, then runs them (allowing scheduling, etc) but that was getting SystemStackError (stack too deep) in DragonRuby-GTK, so I simplified it for now.
+The tests are just run as they are read.

-Porkbelly.rb is in the dragon_dimsome/ directory you copy to your DragonRuby-GTK project.
+Porkbelly.rb is in the dragon_dimsome/ directory that you copy to your DragonRuby-GTK project.
 The sample/ project dragon_dimsome_demo shows the necessary `require`-ing.
 As for how to write the test _spec files, the [README for the original Bacon](https://github.com/leahneukirchen/bacon) is the best hint, though only the default output format is implemented and you may find some of the features don't work (besides those mentioned above).
 I haven't (intentionally) cut any other features but I've only run Dimsome tests and Bacon's 'Whirl-wind tour' thus far.
 Will do better.
 Soonish.

 I'm keen to use Porkbelly to explore fleshing out the options/platforms with different modular architextures but right now, all it does for sure is give the same results for the tests I have.